Best places to drink & buy tea in Darjeeling

 Makaibari Factory Outlet in Kurseong

 Almost all who visit Darjeeling would pass by Kurseong town on the way.
 Only about 3.5 kms from Kurseong town on Pankhabari road is the entry to the factory of Makaibari Tea Estate.
 You can park your car outside the gate and walk inside the factory premises.
-As soon as you enter, to your left is the factory retail outlet.
+As soon as you enter, to your left is the factory retail outlet and its entrance.

 Inside Makaibari Retail Outlet